DilipRenkila/Oceans11/README.md

 #Openstack Monitoring Tool

-An Openstack ecosystem monitoring tool which gives you basic understanding of the various services running through a dashboard
+An Openstack ecosystem monitoring tool which gives you basic understanding of the running services through a dashboard.

 ##Introduction